brombal/stylix-docs/markdown/custom-props.md

 # Custom style props

 Stylix allows you to create custom style props that you can use to apply reusable styles to any element.
-With this feature, you can extend Stylix's functionality in nearly any way you can imagine.
+With this feature, you can extend Stylix's functionality many useful ways.

+Stylix is built on a plugin system, and you could add custom props by creating a custom plugin.
+But because this is such a common use-case, Stylix provides `customProps`, a convenience function (a plugin factory, to be specific) that makes it easy to extend Stylix with custom props.

-With the `customProps` function, you can specify an object of various kinds of custom props.
+With the `customProps` function, you can create various kinds of custom props.
+It accepts an object containing new prop names as keys, and their associated style values (depending on the type of custom prop).

 For example:

 ```tsx-render
 import { customProps } from '@stylix/core';